justin-xing/hackathon-events-tool/README.md

 ## The Hackadex!
-A pokedex themed display for hackathon events since we're all pokenerds
+a pokedex themed display for hackathon events since we're all pokenerds